ros-controls/ros2_control/controller_manager/doc/running_controllers_asynchronously.rst

 * ``is_async``: (optional) If set to ``true``, the controller will run its ``update()`` method asynchronously.
 Default is ``false``.
 * ``update_rate``: (optional) The rate in Hz at which the controller's ``update()`` is triggered.
-If not set or set to the rate of the controller manager.
+If not set or set to ``0``, the controller runs at the same rate as the controller manager.

 Additional thread parameters can be set under the ``async_parameters`` namespace: